christoph2/cxcp/docs/tutorial.rst

 ^^^^^^^^^^^^^
 - Arduino IDE or Arduino CLI installed
 - For Ethernet: an Ethernet-capable board/shield (e.g., W5100/W5500) or WiFi board (ESP32)
-- For CAN: a CAN shield (e.g., Seeed Studio CAN v2 or CAN FD shield)
+- For CAN: a CAN shield (MKR Zero CAN Shield, Seeed Studio CAN Shield, and SparkFun CAN Shield are currently supported).
-- Optional serial SXI over the board’s UART
+- Serial SXI over the board’s UART (recommended starting point).

 1) Choose a transport
 ^^^^^^^^^^^^^^^^^^^^^